d2l-ai/d2l-en/chapter_computer-vision/fine-tuning.md

                    devices)
 ```

-We set the learning rate in the `Trainer` instance to a smaller value, such as 0.01, in order to fine-tune the model parameters obtained in pretraining.
+We set the base learning rate to a small value
+in order to *fine-tune* the model parameters obtained via pretraining.
 Based on the previous settings, we will train the output layer parameters of the target model from scratch using a learning rate ten times greater.

 ```{.python .input}
 train_fine_tuning(finetune_net, 0.01)